digomotta/cognitive-agents/README.md

 ```

 **Available Modes:**
-- `simulation` (default) - Full market simulation with all 8 agents
+- `simulation` (default) - Full market simulation with all agents in Synthetic population
 - `interview` - Stateless interview mode for psychological profiling
 - `chat` - Stateful conversation with memory retention
 - `build-agents` - Initialize all agents with memories and inventories